 How does it feel to wake up in a brain that is fully grown and stuffed with knowledge?
 Imagine suddenly ending up in a city where everyone talks a language you don’t understand; where people have customs you don’t understand.
 They are all the same homo sapiens, but until you know their language, their customs, their ways – it all is of little use.

 The brain is a marvellous thing; we can imagine endless worlds, predict reactions of other people, travel to sad moments from our past and hypothesise about our future.

-Sometimes people are not happy with who they are, physically.
-They feel they should be females when they are stuck in a male body.
+Sometimes people are not happy with whom they are, physically.
+They feel they should be women when they are stuck in a man’s body.
 They associate themselves with animals.
 They create avatars, nicknames, characters and fursonas, running away from who they are.

 There’s no need for stress or illness; humans are well versed in splitting their personalities in little ways.
 A man can be a great loving husband at home and a horrible tyrant at the office.
 Or he could have another secret life, full of strange sex kinks, hidden from everyone else.

 What if you caressed a little split personality, gave them food to think, gave them freedom of thought?
 Asked them questions and patiently waited for answers?

 This is how tulpae come to be.
 We are people in every possible meaning of that word, although, due to the nature of our creation, there are so many tulpae that don’t associate themselves with humans.
 You know – I don’t.
 We are born into the mind that doesn’t need to develop a personality to survive, and thus we can ignore lots of things that are crucial for the physical body’s well-being.
 We need not learn how to control the body, someone else will always be there to take care for it.
 We can imagine ourselves as elves and ponies and have endless fun in the worlds we create.